tranek/GASDocumentation/README.md

 * Changes to `Attributes`
 * Applying `GameplayTags`
 * Spawning `GameplayCues`
-* Movement via `RootMotionSource` functions connected to the `CharacterMovementComponent`. **Note:** Predicting movement with `RootMotionSource` broke in UE 4.20; however, [fixes for the `RootMotionSource` prediction issues](https://github.com/EpicGames/UnrealEngine/commit/94107438dd9f490e7b743f8e13da46927051bf33#diff-65f6196f9f28f560f95bd578e07e290c) are in UnrealEngine GitHub master possibly slated for 4.25.
+* Movement via `RootMotionSource` functions connected to the `CharacterMovementComponent`.

 **GAS must be set up in C++**, but `GameplayAbilities` and `GameplayEffects` can be created in Blueprint by the designers.

 Current issues with GAS:
-* Predicting `RootMotionSource` `AbilityTasks` broke in UE 4.20.
-This may not get fixed until the new Network Prediction plugin is integrated into GAS.
 * `GameplayEffect` latency reconciliation (can't predict ability cooldowns resulting in players with higher latencies having lower rate of fire for low cooldown abilities compared to players with lower latencies).
 * Cannot predict the removal of `GameplayEffects`.
 We can however predict adding `GameplayEffects` with the inverse effects, effectively removing them.
 This is not always appropriate or feasible and still remains an issue.
 * Lack of boilerplate templates, multiplayer examples, and documentation.
 Hopefully this helps with that!